ryan-tzw/stv_fuzzer/README.md

 # Making commits

-Note: Because the pre-commit is configured with Ruff, if Ruff makes any changes to your code, it will show an error.
+- Note: Because the pre-commit is configured with Ruff, if Ruff makes any changes to your code, it will show an error.
 This is not a problem, just stage the changes and commit again.
+- `main` branch is protected so push to a separate branch and make a PR to merge.